-Instructions: The electrical corporation must provide the requested 2024 STIP information regarding payment type, triggers, deductions, the use of individual performance modifiers, the use of company performance modifiers, the use of thresholds, targets, and maximums and the associated percentages, and how performance between categories is interpolated.
+Instructions: The electrical corporation must provide the requested STIP information regarding payment type, triggers, deductions, the use of individual performance modifiers, the use of company performance modifiers, the use of thresholds, targets, and maximums and the associated percentages, and how performance between categories is interpolated.

 1. STIP Payment Type.
-Check one:

-Cash: ☑ Other:□
+Check one for the current year:

+Cash: 🗵 Other: 🗆

-If other, describe the other type of STIP payment:
+If other, describe the other type of STIP payment: Not Applicable.

-Not Applicable

 2. Use of Any Performance Triggers

-Does the electrical corporation's 2024 STIP use any non-discretionary performance triggers (e.g., must achieve certain annual earnings per share before any STIP payments are made)?
+Does the electrical corporation's STIP for the current year use any non-discretionary performance triggers (e.g., must achieve certain annual earnings per share before any STIP payments are made)?
 Check one:

-Yes: □ No:⊠

 If "Yes," describe any performance triggers:

-Not Applicable
+3. Use of Any Automatic, Non-Discretionary Deductions

+Does the electrical corporation's STIP for the current year include any automatic nondiscretionary deductions (e.g., failure to achieve WMP targets results in X% reduction, catastrophic wildfire results in zeroing out all safety metrics)?
+Check one:

+Yes: 🗵 No: 🗆

-3. Use of Any Automatic, Non-Discretionary Deductions Does the electrical corporation's 2024 STIP have any automatic non-discretionary deductions (e.g., failure to achieve WMP targets results in X% reduction, catastrophic wildfire results in zeroing out all safety metrics)?
-Check one: Yes: ⊠ No:□ If "Yes," describe all automatic, non-discretionary deductions: In the event the Corporation causes a catastrophic wildfire that results in one or more fatalities due to negligent operations and/or facilities that are not compliant with state and/or other applicable standards, the STIP will not be paid to the Executive.
+If "Yes," describe all automatic, non-discretionary deductions:

+In the event the Corporation causes a catastrophic wildfire that results in one or more fatalities due to negligent operations and/or facilities that are not compliant with state and/or other applicable standards, the STIP will not be paid to the Executive.
 If such an event is under investigation by state authorities, the STIP will be held until the formal results of the investigation are made available.

+4. Use of Any Specifically Defined Discretionary Deductions

+Does the electrical corporation's STIP for the current year include any defined deductions (e.g., foundational, deduct only goals) that are part of the compensation structure?
+Check one:

+If "Yes," describe all specific/defined discretionary deductions that are part of the struct ture: Not Applicable.

+5. Use of a Performance Range - previous year (2024)

+Were the STIP payouts for the previous year based on a performance range (i.e., below minimum/threshold, minimum/threshold, target, maximum)?
+Check one:

+Yes: 🗵 No: 🗆

-4. Use of Any Specifically Defined Discretionary Deductions Does the electrical corporation's 2024 STIP have any defined deductions (e.g., foundational, deduct only goals) that are part of the compensation structure?
-Check one: Yes: □ No:⊠ If "Yes," describe all specific/defined discretionary deductions that are part of the structure: Not Applicable 5.
-Use of a Performance Range - 2023 Were the 2023 STIP payouts based on a performance range (i.e., below minimum/threshold, minimum/threshold, target, maximum)?
-Check one: Yes: ⊠ No:□ Did the electrical corporation use one range for all 2023 STIP metrics or differing ranges based on the category of metric?
-Check one: One range for all metrics: ☐ Multiple ranges: ☒ If multiple ranges are used, explain why: QTIP metrics (Fire Incidents and Employee Safety: Employee Electric Contacts) did not have a range (target only) and were designed to incentivize the executive to have 0 fire incidents and 0 electrical contacts.
+Did the electrical corporation use one range for all previous year's STIP metrics or differing ranges based on the category of metric?
+Check one:

+One range for all metrics: □ Multipleranges: ⊠

+If multiple ranges are used, explain why:

+QTIP metrics (Fire Incidents and Employee Safety: Employee Electric Contacts) did not have a range (target only) and were designed to incentivize the executive to have 0 fire incidents and 0 electrical contacts.

 STIP metric SOX Deficiencies did not have a maximum due to the target being "0" and threshold being "1" to incentivize the executive to not exceed having more than 1 SOX Deficiencies.

 The STIP utilized differing ranges for performance metrics.
-Ranges for performance metrics were specifically tailored to the metric to incentivize the desired performance taking into account factors such as historical performance, budget, staffing, etc.
+Ranges for performance metrics were specifically tailored to the metric to incentivize the desired performance considering factors such as historical performance, budget, staffing, etc.